 A vital component of the curriculum is the supervised clinical experience provided in area hospitals and community agencies.
 The newly remodeled facilities which include classrooms, nursing labs, and a high fidelity simulation lab located within the Terry and Sherrie Martin Health Career Wing, provide a quality environment for learning in the 21st century.
-Requires 66 credit hours.

-Interested men and women should attend an information meeting or contact the Director of Nursing for complete admission, selection, re-entrance, and graduation requirements.
+Interested individuals should attend an information meeting or contact the Director of Nursing for complete admission, selection, reentrance, and graduation requirements.
 Program information is available online and in Student Services.